 Bluetooth hearing aids are a great way to listen for those looking to pair the latest wireless with phones, music players, and the television, but what if you haven't got the budget?

 Learn more about similar technology at affordable prices.
 We walk you through the devices available, and explore further options to enhance your listening experience.

 Today’s digital Bluetooth hearing aids make it possible to wirelessly stream and connect with other electronic Bluetooth devices.

-Bluetooth hearing aids have recently appeared on the market that can stream directly from another device, but they come at a high price.
+Bluetooth hearing aids that can stream directly from another device have become more common recently, but they come at a high price.
 For a cheaper alternative, some hearing aids have the ability to be Bluetooth-compatible with other gadgets such as phones, televisions, laptops and just require an assistive listening device (ALD) to relay the sound.

-ALDs in the form of wireless streamers is one of the most popular methods to enjoy amplified sounds for those without Bluetooth hearing aids.
+ALDs in the form of wireless streamers are one of the most popular methods to enjoy amplified sounds without Bluetooth hearing aids.

 What Is Bluetooth?